If you study abroad

 - provided that you have had a municipality of residence in Finland for at least 2 years out of the 5 years preceding the beginning of study.
 This means that you begin your course of study less than 3 years after you moved abroad, or

 - provided that, on the basis of your living circumstances, you have close ties to Finland.
 Periods of residence in Finland, your family relations, livelihood, occupational and other corresponding circumstances will be taken into consideration.
+Your case will be determined based on an overall evaluation of your circumstances.

 If you are not a Finnish national, you cannot usually get financial aid for a course of study completed entirely abroad.

-- if you have had a municipality of residence in Finland for at least 2 years out of the 5 years preceding the beginning of study, or
+- you have had a municipality of residence in Finland for at least 2 years out of the 5 years preceding the beginning of study, or

 - If you are an employee within the meaning of the EU provisions, your course of study must be closely related to work you perform in Finland, or you must have become unemployed in Finland through no fault of your own.
 As an employee you can only get financial aid for vocational study for example in an institute of vocational education, for degree-oriented study in a university, or for the attainment of basic or advanced vocational qualifications.